skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-1">East</div>

-    $ skupper init --cluster-local
+    $ skupper init --ingress none
     Skupper is now installed in namespace 'east'.
 Use 'skupper status' to get more information.

-Note that using `--cluster-local` in East is done simply to make local development with Minikube easier.
-It's not required if your two namespaces are on different hosts or on public clusters.
+Here we are using `--ingress none` in East simply to make local development with Minikube easier.
+(It's tricky to run two Minikube tunnels on one host.)
+The `--ingress none` option is not required if your two namespaces are on different hosts or on public clusters.

 ### Check the installation